stefanid/LogAPI/README.md

 delegates.
 The usage of delegates helps in ensuring loose-coupling and safely scaling without too much of refactoring or impact.
-If I was to solve this with interfaces, I would end up having to create different interfaces for the different destinations that might come in play in the future which would make scalability and readability a bit harder as an interface per destination would conform to the Single-responsibility pattern.
-Hence, why for the sake of readability, easy scalability and maintainability, delagates were the perfect solution for the problem at hand.
+If I was to solve this with interfaces, I would end up having to create different interfaces for the different destinations that might come in play in the future which would make scalability and maintainability a bit harder as an interface per destination would conform to the Single-responsibility pattern.
+Hence, why for the sake of easy scalability and maintainability, delagates were the perfect solution for the problem at hand.

 Initially, I had two controllers to handle the two different logging destinations, however considering I am using a delegate that already creates the loose-coupling that I need, having separate controllers for the different actions, made no sense.